 Visit quite Rama 2 park and nearby temple Wat Amphawa Chetiyaram, right at the end of the main market street.

 Watch fireflies on the river banks.
 The tour costs 60 Bhat, you drive in a speed boat along the river with some stops at the spots with many fireflies.
-Additional to fireflies you’ll get a chance to see many bats specially when go under bridges.
-We liked this tour, many fireflies, pleasant trip through night market, on the way you can see some temples and a huge sitting Buddha, the statue looks quite impressive in the dark.
+Additional to fireflies you’ll get a chance to see many bats especially when going under bridges.
+We liked this tour, many fireflies, a pleasant trip through the night market, on the way you can see some temples and a huge sitting Buddha, the statue looks quite impressive in the dark.

-We chose probably the most complicated thou the most interesting and the cheapest way, trains.
-It took us a half of a day to get from Bangkok to Amphawa but the journey was an experience on its own.
+We chose probably the most complicated though the most interesting and the cheapest way, trains.
+It took us a half of a day to get from Bangkok to the Amphawa market but the journey was an experience on its own.

-- First step.
+First step.
 Get to Wongwian Yai train station in Bangkok.
-You can get by MRT, nearest station has the same name Wongwian Yai, price from 21 Bhat/0,5$.
-We took a bus №4 (more options bus №149 or 173) from Lumpini park, 8 Bhat/0,2$.
+You can get by MRT, the nearest station has the same name Wongwian Yai, price from 21 Bhat/0,5$.
+We took a bus №4 (more options bus №149 or 173) from Lumpini Park, 8 Bhat/0,2$.

-- Second step.
-Train Wongwian Yai station to Maha Cha, takes 1 hour, price 10 Bhat/0,3$.
-Check trains timetable at the end!
+Second step.
+Train Wongwian Yai station to Maha Chai, takes 1 hour, price 10 Bhat/0,3$.
+Check the trains timetable at the end!

-- Third step.
-Go from Maha Cha station to Banlaem train station.
+Third step.
+Get from Maha Chai station to Ban Laem train station.
 Need to cross a river, short ferry ride (3 Bhat/0,1$).
-After the ferry about 10 min. walk to Banlaem station.
+After the ferry about 10 min. walk to Ban Laem station.